bankh/caxton/README.md

 pip install -r requirements.txt
 ```

-The following setup is specifically for the [target hardware](https://github.com/bankh/GPU_Compute#31-hardware).
+The following setup is specifically for the [target hardware](https://github.com/bankh/GPU_Compute#31-hardware).Based on the hardware that one might have the setup might need to change.

 - Download and install Miniconda.
 ```